MisterNetwork/MultiSparkFunction/README.md

 Command string format is:

-function, value, switch 0/1 or parameter
+function, value, switch 0/1 or parameter:
                     xxxxx,nnn,nnn
- for example:
+.for example:
 * NOTFY,000,1    (PushingBox Notification - ON)
 * DREAD,A20,0    (digitalRead pin A2)
 * DWRIT,D20,1    (digitalWrite pin D2 - High/On)